 Is Pseudoexfoliation Syndrome an Eye Disease?

-Pseudoexfoliation material is associated with many organs throughout the body, including the lung, skin, liver, heart, kidney, and gallbladder, just to name a few.
+Pseudoexfoliation material is associated with many organs throughout the body, including the lungs, skin, liver, heart, kidney, and gallbladder, just to name a few.
 However, it only manifests as a disease in the eye, where there are flakes of material at the edge of the pupil, on the lens, in the drainage structures, and throughout other structures primarily in the front of the eye.
 When the eye’s drainage system is clogged by this flaky pseudoexfoliative material, as well as pigment, the eye pressure can increase and lead to glaucoma.

 Who is likely to have pseudoexfoliative syndrome?
 It is rarely seen before the age of 50, and its incidence increases with age.
 It is more common in women than in men.
 There is a high prevalence of pseudoexfoliation syndrome in Scandinavian countries, where it is estimated that 50 percent of open-angle glaucoma is caused by pseudoexfoliation syndrome.
 On the other hand, it is relatively rare among African Americans and Eskimos.
 However, it is also seen more often in Europe, the Middle East, South Africa, and South America.
 Indeed, pseudoexfoliation syndrome is likely found in all populations.
 In addition to age, gender, and race, another risk factor is genetics.
 Some people carry a variant in the LOXL1 gene that is a risk factor for pseudoexfoliation glaucoma.